TAKeanice/htpm/src/main/java/de/dbvis/htpm/constraints/ConstraintGuide.md

     Such patterns have less valid occurrences, which would not become more later during mining, thus that property is anti-monotone.
     When a pattern is about to be output, filters for gaps in the complete occurrence.

-4. EpisodeMiningConstraint
+4. MinOccurrencesConstraint

-    Builds on top of MaxDurationConstraint.
     In contrary to the DefaultHTPMConstraint, support is calculated differently:
     The number of occurrences of a pattern is counted instead of the ratio of supporting and all sequences.
     A pattern is discarded if the number is lower than the provided minimal number of occurrences.
-    This constraint can handle databases with only one long sequence.
+    This constraint can handle databases with only one long sequence, but it is advisable to add a maxDuratioonConstraint.
-    It requires a reasonably short duration for the duration constraint, otherwise the mining will be exhaustive.

 5. PatternSizeConstraint